ALPHA: Audit that Learns from Previously Hand-Audited Ballots: Batch-Polling and Batch-Level Comparison Audits

 \subsection{Batch Sampling with Equal Probabilities}

 Define

 Then

 That is, the mean of the $|\mc{K}_j|$ values $\{ \widetilde{A}_{jk}\}_{k \in \mc{K}_j}$ is equal to the mean of the $|\cD_j|$ values $\{A_j(b_i)\}_{b_i \in \cD_j}$.
 Let $\widetilde{u}_{jk} = u_{jk} \frac{|\mc{K}_j|}{|\cD_j|}$ and $\widetilde{u}_j := \max_{k \in \mc{K}} \widetilde{u}_{jk}$.
-Then $\{ \widetilde{A}_{jk} \}_{k \in \mc{K}_j}$ are in $[0, \widetilde{u}_j]$, so if we sample batches with equal probability (with or without replacement), testing whether the population mean $\bar{A}_{j}$ is less than or equal to $1/2$ is an instance of the problem solved by ALPHA, the tests in \cite{waudby-smithRamdas21,waudby-smithEtal21}, and the Kaplan martingale test; for sampling with replacement, it is also solved by the Kaplan-Wald and Kaplan-Markov tests.
+Then $\{ \widetilde{A}_{jk} \}_{k \in \mc{K}_j}$ are in $[0, \widetilde{u}_j]$, so if we sample batches with equal probability (with or without replacement), testing whether the population mean $\bar{A}_{j}$ is less than or equal to $1/2$ is an instance of the problem solved by ALPHA, the tests in \citet{waudby-smithRamdas21,waudby-smithEtal21}, and the Kaplan martingale test; for sampling with replacement, it is also solved by the Kaplan-Wald and Kaplan-Markov tests.

-However, because batch sizes may vary widely, using a single upper bound $\widetilde{u}_j$ for all batches may have a great deal of slack for some batches, which can reduce the efficiency of the tests.
+However, because batch sizes may vary widely, using a single upper bound $\widetilde{u}_j$ for all batches may have a great deal of slack for some batches, which can reduce power.
 By sampling batches with unequal probabilities, we can transform the problem to one where the upper bounds on the batches are sharper.
 This may lead to more efficient audits, depending on fixed costs related to retrieving batches; checking, recording, and opening seals; re-sealing batches and returning them to storage; etc.